Developers-Collective/NSMBWerPlus/README.md

 * Fire Laser
 * Flipblock (BUGGED: will not spawn unless placed near level enterance.)
 * Giga Goomba
-* Hammer Suit (BUGGED: Suit does not render on the worldmap.
-Currently there is no option for it on the StockItem menu.)
+* Hammer Suit (BUGGED: Currently there is no option for it on the StockItem menu.)
 * Line God
 * Magic Platform
 * Message Box